pagopa/elasticcloud-infra/src/07_elastic_resources_app/products/README.md

 First of all you need to create the correct folder structure, starting from the product folder your application belongs to:

 - **if needed**, you need to create a folder for your desired kibana space; the name of the folder will be the name of the kibana space, prepended to the `<env>` tag (i.e.: myspace-dev)
-- you need to create a folder for your application
+- you need to create a folder for your application, the name is just an